olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

 In this function:
 * buf -Initial integer address of send buffer.
 The message you want to send will be packed-up into this buffer.

 * count- Number of elements to send.
-For example, if you are going to send a message that is 6 charaters long, it will have a count of 6 elements.
+For example, if you are going to send a message that is 6 characters long, it will have a count of 6 elements.

 * datatype - This is the MPI datatype of each element in the send buffer.
 There are built-in data types for all intrinsic C types
 MPI_INT, MPI_FLOAT, MPI_DOUBLE, MPI_CHAR … .
-If you wanted to send "hello!" from procsess 0 to process 1, you would used a datatype of MPI_CHAR.
+If you wanted to send "hello!" from process 0 to process 1, you would used a datatype of MPI_CHAR.

 * Dest- Rank of destination.
 This is the ID of where the message will go.